-- Avoid words with negative connotations like "handicapped", "afflicted", "crippled", "victim", "sufferer", etc. - Do not refer to individuals by their disability.
-A person is not a condition - Emphasize "person first" terminology:
+- Avoid words with negative connotations like "handicapped", "afflicted", "crippled", "victim", "sufferer", etc.

-Handicapped
+- Do not refer to individuals by their disability.
+A person is not a condition

-Deaf
+- Emphasize "person first" terminology:

-Mute
+- o Handicapped A PERSON with a disability

-A PERSON with a disability
+- o Deaf A PERSON who is deaf

-A PERSON who is deaf
+- o Mute A PERSON without speech

-Mute
+- o Confined/Wheelchair-Bound

-o Confined/Wheelchair-Bound A PERSON who uses a wheelchair
+- A PERSON who uses a wheelchair

-• If you happen to not have a disability at this time in your life, that DOES NOT make you "normal" or "able-bodied".
+- If you happen to not have a disability at this time in your life, that DOES NOT make you "normal" or "able-bodied".
 It makes you "non-disabled".